nextcloud/documentation/admin_manual/installation/installation_source.rst

             </redirect>
     </server>

-The Apache **.htaccess** file that comes with ownCloud is configured to redirect requests to nonexistent pages.
+The Apache :file:`.htaccess` file that comes with ownCloud is configured to redirect requests to nonexistent pages.
 To emulate that behaviour, you need a custom error handler for yaws.
+See this
-See this `github gist for further instructions`_ on how to create and compile that error handler.
+`github gist for further instructions`_ on how to create and compile that error handler.

 Hiawatha Configuration
 **********************

-Add **WebDAVapp = yes** to the ownCloud virtual host.
-Users accessing WebDAV from MacOS will also need to add **AllowDotFiles = yes**.
+Add ``WebDAVapp = yes`` to the ownCloud virtual host.
+Users accessing WebDAV from MacOS will also need to add ``AllowDotFiles = yes``.

 Disable access to data folder::